Desk with Laptop, Calculator, Files and small model of house with epc colours

 Wall Type EPC Rating

-To learn what difference could be made to your EPC rating, check with a local energy assessor before proceeding with any work, as various characteristics of a property affect the amount of gain experienced.
+To learn what difference could be made to your EPC rating, check with a local energy assessor before proceeding with any work, because various characteristics of a property affect the amount of gain experienced, and it is likely to be different to this example.

 When Cavity Wall Insulation Is Not Appropriate